 “…designed to provide patient benefit for a number of years following a single administration.”

 Like ProSavin, it works by introducing genes improve dopamine production.
 It is injected directly into the brain with the aim to improve the symptoms of Parkinson’s.
 The difference is the virus being used to get those genes into the cells — which now involved Oxford BioMedica’s own LentiVector® technology.

-Phase I trials of OXB-102 are due to begin by the end of the year in up to 30 patients associated with Cambridge University Hospital and UCL’s Queen’s Square Institute of Neurology in London.
+Phase I trials of OXB-102 are currently underway and recruiting people with Parkinson’s to take part, UK sites are at Cambridge University Hospital and UCL’s Queen’s Square Institute of Neurology in London.

 Other gene therapy trials to improve symptoms

 While ProSavin was the first gene therapy to be trialled in the UK, it wasn’t the first gene therapy trial for Parkinson’s.
 Earlier trials included: